davidmalcolm/texi2rst/output/vague-linkage.rst

 Template Instantiations
   Most everything in this section also applies to template instantiations, but there are other options as well.
-  Template InstantiationWheres the Template?.
+  Template InstantiationWhere's the Template?.

 When used with GNU ld version 2.8 or later on an ELF system such as GNU/Linux or Solaris 2, or on Microsoft Windows, duplicate copies of these constructs will be discarded at link time.
 This is known as COMDAT support.

-On targets that dont support COMDAT, but do support weak symbols, GCC uses them.
+On targets that don't support COMDAT, but do support weak symbols, GCC uses them.
 This way one copy overrides all the others, but the unused copies still take up space in the executable.